k2052/mastering_nooku/chapters/04_a-real-world-component.md

 ```

 `Undefined offset` Huh?
 Shouldn't we have an array of items?
 Lets print the whole thing `print_r($array)` and pray it
 doesn't crash php.
 Hmm, pretty small output must mean that toArray is a true conversion, and grabs all the nested stuff.
-I'm
+It
+looks like our array keys are not ordered like I expected, they appear to be based on the DB ids.
+I'm beginning to wonder if
-beginning to wonder if our individual items are actual models.
+our individual items are actual model instances.

 Lets try something else